tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

     <li>When strategy is not one of univariate or pca, and solver=None, atom
          uses the winning model (if it exists) as solver.</li>
     <li>When strategy is sfs, rfecv or any of the advanced strategies and no
-        scoring is specified, atom uses the metric in the pipeline (if it exists) as scoring parameter.</li>
+        scoring is specified, atom uses the metric in the trainer (if it exists) as scoring parameter.</li>

 <br /><br />